paulzeitz/paulzeitz.github.io/BAMOLO/more-info.md

   <details>
     <summary>Are there prizes?</summary>
     <div class="answer">
-    <p>During the awards ceremony, the top scorers in each grade bracket (6–7 and 8–10) will be given certificates to commemorate their achievement.</p>
+    <p>During the awards ceremony, the top scorers in each grade bracket (6–7 and 8–10) will be given modest prizes to commemorate their achievement.</p>

 </div>
   </details>